For Immediate Release:

-NOTES: The preliminary November 2020 and the revised October 2020 unemployment rates, labor force data and jobs estimates for Massachusetts will be released on Friday, December 18, 2020; local unemployment statistics will be released on Tuesday, December 22, 2020.
+NOTES: The preliminary December 2021 and revised November 2021 unemployment rates, labor force data and jobs estimates for Massachusetts will be released on Friday, January 21, 2022; local unemployment statistics will be released on Tuesday, January 25, 2022.
 Detailed labor market information is available at www.mass.gov/lmi .
-See the 2020 Media Advisory for complete list of release dates.
+See the 2021 Media Advisory for complete list of release dates.

 |Monthly Unemployment area comparisons||Monthly Employment area comparisons|